umairq/CostBased-FedEval/README.md

 ### Future plan:
-We will add the resource results in to [RdfStoreBenchmarking](https://www.w3.org/wiki/RdfStoreBenchmarking) same like we did for our other published benchmarking results such as DBpedia SPARQL benchmark, FEASIBL, Federation evaluation
+We will add the resource results in to [RdfStoreBenchmarking](https://www.w3.org/wiki/RdfStoreBenchmarking) same like we did for our other published benchmarking results such as [DBpedia SPARQL benchmark](http://jens-lehmann.org/files/2011/dbpsb.pdf), [FEASIBL](http://svn.aksw.org/papers/2015/ISWC_FEASIBLE/public.pdf) and Federation evaluation.

 ### Authors
   * Umair Qudus (DKE, Kyung Hee University)